 Emergency Dentist in Spokane Valley

 In the event of a dental emergency, you should not hesitate to contact us right away at (509) 926-6261 for a same-day appointment.
-Our office hours are Monday to Wednesday from 7AM-5PM, Thursday from 7AM-4PM, and Friday from 7AM-12PM.
+Our office hours are Monday to Wednesday from 7AM-5PM and Thursday from 7AM-4PM.
 If you are calling outside of these hours or we are unable to answer the phone, please leave a message and we will be sure to return your call promptly.

 What is a Dental Emergency?

 In the event of a dental emergency, it is essential to seek immediate treatment to prevent further damage.
 This may include stopping bleeding, saving a tooth, treating a severe infection, or relieving severe pain.
 Life-threatening infections or abscesses in the teeth should be treated as a medical emergency; you should contact your dentist immediately.
 If your dentist is unavailable, visit the nearest urgent care facility for assistance.